Above left: The TMYS text plate:

-These were presented during a special commemoration reception held within the British Ambassador's residence in Brussels.
-Her Excellency, Ambassador
+These were presented on conclusion of a special commemoration reception held within the British Ambassador's residence in Brussels where Her Excellency, Ambassador

 On behalf of Her Majesty's Government and her people, I thank Chris and his committee for their dedication and for their great achievement on behalf of the tank crews lost in the Ypres Salient.